 Organic growth

 We are scaling production and commercialization of our core businesses.
 In battery materials, we continue to expand LFP cathode and anode output and qualify with more cell manufacturers.
-In battery products, we are ramping 280Ah and 314Ah LFP cells and semi-solid cells for energy storage and mobility.
+In battery products, we are ramping 280Ah, 314Ah, and 324Ah LFP cells (4th and 5th gen equivalent) and Semi-Solid State Cells for energy storage and mobility.
 In recycling, we are deploying and optimizing our non-polluting, high-recovery process to close the loop and supply recycled materials back into production.

 We will continue R&D into new and emerging battery technologies (including sodium-ion, solid-state, and other next-generation chemistries) to maintain our technology edge.
 Geographically, we are expanding beyond our current bases with localized sales, technical support, and in-region manufacturing where it makes sense.
 Organic growth builds on our existing technology, team, and customer relationships and keeps capital efficiency high.

-We plan to acquire 6 to 10 companies by 2029 across materials, battery manufacturing, systems integration, recycling, and energy management.
-The goal is to add capacity, customers, and capabilities that fit our full value-chain strategy while achieving combined revenue above ~$630M and profit above ~$50M from the acquired portfolio.
+We pursue growth through partnership agreements, joint ventures, and strategic cooperation across materials, battery manufacturing, systems integration, recycling, and energy management.
+The goal is to add capacity, customers, and capabilities that fit our full value-chain strategy and strengthen our position across the value chain.

-Targets will be selected for strategic fit: complementary technology, geographic reach, or segment coverage.
-We will integrate acquired operations into our materials, products, and recycling model to create a larger, more resilient company with greater scale and diversity of revenue.
+Partners and ventures will be selected for strategic fit: complementary technology, geographic reach, or segment coverage.
+We work with partners through joint ventures and collaboration to extend our materials, products, and recycling model and create a larger, more resilient company with greater scale and diversity.

 Roadmap

-We are expanding commercialization of LFP and battery products, scaling semi-solid offerings, and deploying recycling capacity.
+We are expanding commercialization of LFP and battery products, scaling Semi-Solid State offerings, and deploying recycling capacity.
 Over the medium term we will scale the closed-loop model, establish localized manufacturing outside China, and pursue selective M&A to strengthen our position across the value chain.

 US Roadmap